cloudflare/cloudflare-docs/content/magic-firewall/tutorials/graphql-analytics.md

 # GraphQL Analytics

 Use the GraphQL Analytics API to review data for Magic Firewall network traffic related to rules matching your traffic.
-This contains both rules you configured in the Magic Firewall dashboard, and the rules managed by Cloudflare as a part of [MFW Managed rules](/magic-firewall/how-to/enable-managed-rulesets/) and [MFW IDS](/magic-firewall/about/ids/) features.
+This contains both rules you configured in the Magic Firewall dashboard, and the rules managed by Cloudflare as a part of [Magic Firewall Managed rules](/magic-firewall/how-to/enable-managed-rulesets/) and [Magic Firewall IDS](/magic-firewall/about/ids/) features.

 Before you begin, you must have an [API token](/analytics/graphql-api/getting-started/authentication/).
 For additional help getting started with GraphQL Analytics, refer to [GraphQL Analytics API](/analytics/graphql-api/).